-That cyclists are accommodated along the right-of-way using either low motor vehicle speeds or facilities that provide

-- separation from motor vehicles.
-See Appendix B for a table of suggested cycling facility treatments relative to motor vehicle speeds. - That cyclists are accommodated across the right-of-way using intersection treatments which complete connections for dedicated bikeway facilities (including striped bike/mobility lanes, separated bike/mobility lanes, and sidepaths), which increase cyclist visibility to motorists, particularly when considering left or right turning conflicts.
+- That cyclists are accommodated along the right-of-way using either low motor vehicle speeds or facilities that provide separation from motor vehicles.
+See Appendix B for a table of suggested cycling facility treatments relative to motor vehicle speeds. - That cyclists are accommodated across the right-of-way using intersection treatments, approaches, and extensions which enable through and/or turning movements where dedicated bikeway facilities (including striped bike/mobility lanes, separated bike/mobility lanes, and shared use paths) are present, and which increase cyclist visibility to motorists.